 Do I need to hire a developmental editor?
-Are you writing a book or a this-will-change-my-life-if-written-well essay?
+Are you writing a book or a this-will-change-my-life-if-written-well essay or article?
 Do you need expert but loving feedback that will bring out your voice?

 - Travel, culture, adventure

 - Personal essays, statements of purpose, arts fellowship applications, medical residency essays (specializing in non-native English speakers)

 I can edit almost any type of non-fiction, including fairly technical science and technology.
 I’ve never edited fiction, but am writing my first novel.
 Go ahead and try me.

 Why Hire Alex I’ve got a master’s degree in journalism from UC Berkeley, where I studied copyediting, long-form writing, travel writing and radio.
 I’ve taught Finding Your Voice workshops and classes since 2006 for Lonely Planet, World Nomads, at a women’s leadership conference and on my own in the United States, Australia, Germany, the UK, Morocco, and China (and on an adventure cruise ship to Alaska), and have worked with hundreds of students, private clients, interns and employees, helping them find their voice.
 I’m a member of the Northwest Editors Guild.
 I spent year studying comedy, improv and memoir at The Second City, where I found my voice performing standup.